How much does an Accountant charge?

 Cash transactions refer to how much of your business deals with physical cash – i.e. notes and coins.

 Cash affects the price you pay because there are a lot of individual receipts and invoices for cash transactions that your accountant needs to go through.
 Online transactions cut down an accountant’s work as each transaction goes directly into your bank account and there are digital records of these transactions.

 3. Online accountancy software

-Your accountant needs access to your company financial records to prepare your financial statements or tax returns.
+You can then give your accountant access to this software and they don’t need to go through each individual record.
+Your accountant needs access to your financial records to prepare your financial statements and tax returns.

 4. Do you require other services?

-As above, another reason accountancy firms don’t offer their prices online is because every business is different.
+As mentioned, another reason accountancy firms don’t offer their prices online is that every business is different.

-If you need other accountancy services, such as payroll processing or bookkeeping, these are additional services which accountants can offer.
+If you need other accountancy services, this will change your quotation.
+Other services payroll processing or bookkeeping, these are additional services that accountants can offer.